 According to a recent article by MIT Technology review, the company has more than 100 customers, though “the concept is a lot less popular with many data scientists, who either feel that their skills cannot be automated or worry that they will be“.
 That’s because you feed the platform with raw data which it will cleanse and subject to a multitude of algorithms before choosing the best one using – you guessed it – more AI algorithms.
 DataRobot also seems willing to use their war chest of cash to acquire other players in this space.
 Earlier this year, they acquired a company we talked about before, Nutonian, which claims to extract insights at a rate of “billions per second” and presently serves clients like Alcoa, Amazon, NASA, and BP among others.
 In one example, Virgin Australia was able to cut down the time it takes to build predictive models by up to 90 percent, while at the same time boosting accuracy by up to 15 percent.
 This brings us to our third startup.

 Founded in 2012, Silicon Valley startup ThoughtSpot has raised $150.7 million to build a platform that “anyone can use to build reports and dashboards in seconds“.
 The tool can connect with any big data desktop data source and deploys 85 percent faster than legacy technologies.
-Their ambitious goal is to have 20 million users by 2020, and they’ve already brought on some big name clients like Capital One, Chevron, and Bed Bath & Beyond.
+Their ambitious goal is to have 20 million users by 2020, and they’ve already brought on some big-name clients like Capital One, Chevron, and Bed Bath & Beyond.
 One way to describe the tool is “Google for your business”, and it uses machine learning for understanding the user’s motivations and predicting what information they might find most useful depending on their role.
 Check out the following example:

 In the above screenshot, the tool is analyzing 2.5 billion rows of data to look at iPhone 7 sales across the State of California.
 In 5.36 seconds the algorithms asked 125 questions about 10 different measures and 50 attributes.
-The first insight shows us that first quarter sales for the 25-34 age group was 34% higher in two particular counties when compared to all other counties in the State.
+The first insight shows us that first-quarter sales for the 25-34 age group were 34% higher in two particular counties when compared to all other counties in the State.
 We can see how answers are being relayed using natural language in much the same way it lets you ask questions using natural language.